ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 RTI Connext (5.3)
 ^^^^^^^^^^^^^^^^^

-If you would like to also build against RTI Connext DDS there are options available for `university, purchase or evaluation <Install-Connext-University-Eval>`
+If you would like to also build against RTI Connext DDS there are options available for `university, purchase or evaluation <DDS-Implementations/Install-Connext-University-Eval>`

 You also need a Java runtime installed to run the RTI code generator, which you can get `here <https://support.apple.com/kb/DL1572?locale=en_US>`__.